Metrics

 This is useful for ratio metrics such as “the revenue as a ratio of daily revenue”

-Calculated attributes using metrics with fixed level of detail
+Calculated attributes using metrics with fixed grouping

 By default, a metric in a calculated attribute is grouped by the granularity of its entity.